MongoDB Price to Book

 MongoDB Investors Sentiment

 The influence of MongoDB's investor sentiment on the probability of its price appreciation or decline could be a good factor in your decision-making process regarding taking a position in MongoDB.
 The overall investor sentiment generally increases the direction of a stock movement in a one-year investment horizon.
-However, the impact of investor sentiment on the entire stock markets does not have a solid backing from leading economists and market statisticians.
+However, the impact of investor sentiment on the entire stock market does not have solid backing from leading economists and market statisticians.

-Investor biases related to MongoDB's public news can be used to forecast risks associated with investment in MongoDB.
+Investor biases related to MongoDB's public news can be used to forecast risks associated with an investment in MongoDB.
 The trend in average sentiment can be used to explain how an investor holding MongoDB can time the market purely based on public headlines and social activities around MongoDB.
-Please note that most equiteis that are difficult to arbitrage are affected by market sentiment the most.
+Please note that most equities that are difficult to arbitrage are affected by market sentiment the most.

 MongoDB's market sentiment shows the aggregated news analyzed to detect positive and negative mentions from the text and comments.
 The data is normalized to provide daily scores for MongoDB's and other traded tickers.
 The bigger the bubble, the more accurate is the estimated score.
 Higher bars for a given day show more participation in the average MongoDB's news discussions.
 The higher the estimated score, the more favorable is the investor's outlook on MongoDB.